-- To improve the health and healthcare of Hawaii and the pacific with appropriate and culturally sensitive care.
+- To improve the health and healthcare of Hawaii and the Pacific through effective and culturally sensitive care.

 - To provide young Hawaiians with positive role models.

-With these ideals in mind, IKE AO PONO strives to encourage the enrollment and successful graduation of Native Hawaiian and Pacific Islander students to the nursing profession from the University of Hawaii Manoa Nursing Program.
+With these ideals in mind, IKE AO PONO strives to encourage the enrollment and successful graduation of Native Hawaiian and Pacific Islander students to the nursing profession from the UH Manoa Nursing Program.

 As of 2019, IKE AO PONO has successfully graduated more than 409 Native nurses from the baccalaureate, graduate, and doctoral programs and will reach the graduation of 500 Native nurses in the next few years.